nshekar/succinct-for-colloquy/README.md

 ---------------------

 Again, when I found the original theme, I wanted to change a lot of the colors and appearance myself, beyond what Colloquy allows you to do in the preferences menu.
+(Plus it's [bugged](http://colloquy.info/project/ticket/4307)).
 Here are instructions to tweak the themes to your liking if you've already download them.

 1. Locate the file.
 (Open a Finder window and, from the "Go" menu, select "Go to Folder..."